francis-clairicia/async-object/README.md

 `async-object` let you write classes with `async def __init__`

 ## Usage
-It is simple, with `async-object` you can do this :
+It is simple, with `async-object` you can do this:
 ```py
 from async_object import AsyncObject